WertigoCore/IT_Network_CRUD_Final/README.md

 Sample CRUD project in PHP using MVC model and OOP

-Import db file from DB-Import folder
+1 - Import db file from DB-Import folder

-Update database connection credentials
+2 -  Update database connection credentials in Db.class.php